This article discusses variograms, how to create them, and how to plot maps of them in Surfer.

 The Variogram Plot and Grid

 A variogram displays half the average difference in Z values of two data points as a function of the separation distance between the points.
 The black curve displays the actual data, and the blue curve displays a function that models the data.
 The kriging gridding method uses the variogram model to calculate Z values throughout the map area.

 The variogram displays half the average difference between two points

 as a function of their separation distance.

 Surfer uses a polar grid to store a summary of variogram information for all the data pairs that fall into each grid cell (defined by the lag distance and angle).
 When the Tolerance (in the Lag Direction section) is set to less than 90°, the variogram curve shows the values for a particular direction through the variogram grid.
 The variogram grid is not directly accessible, but you can export it one line at a time.
-The angle of the Lag Direction and magnitude of the lag can be used to calculate the XY coordinates, with the variogram value as the Z value.
+The angle of the Direction and magnitude of the lag can be used to calculate the XY coordinates, with the variogram value as the Z value.
 Grid the resulting XYZ file to display an image map or 3D Surface of the variogram data.
 The process can be automated with a script.

 The Surfer variogram grid stores information about the variance